 30 Timeless & Historic Gaelic Boy Names

-From ancient kings to saints and poets, these traditional Gaelic names for boys have stood the test of time.
-Many of them come from legendary Irish figures and historical rulers, carrying meanings tied to strength, wisdom, and nobility.
-If you’re drawn to heritage-rich picks with powerful roots, these Gaelic names for boys are timeless options worth considering.
+From ancient kings to saints and poets, these traditional Gaelic boy names have stood the test of time.
+Many are linked to legendary Irish figures and historical rulers, with meanings that reflect qualities like courage, leadership, and resilience.

 1. Anrai — The Irish version of the name “Henry.”
 You pronounce it “Awn-ree.”
 This name means “ruler of the home.”